villebro/tikki/README.md

 Tikki is an open source project managed by the Reserviläisurheiluliitto Ry (RESUL). https://resul.fi/

+## Requirements ##

+The service runs on Python 3.6, and currently supports Postgres 9.3+.
+Since database connections are done using SQLAlchemy, support can easily be added for other database types that support full JSON semantics.

 ## Developer's guide ##

 Below are instructions for initializing and operating the development environment.